tweag/monad-bayes/docs/source/usage.md

   . (weighted ::  Weighted SamplerIO a -> SamplerIO (a, Log Double)
 ```

-In other words, the program is being interpreted in the `Weighted SamplerIO` instance of `MonadInfer`.
+In other words, the program is being interpreted in the `Weighted SamplerIO` instance of `MonadMeasure`.

 ### Metropolis Hastings MCMC